motizukilucas/godot-study/README.md

 > and keying it in the AnimationPlayer and in it adjusting the rotation and positioning of the hitbox
 > and also keying the disable property of the collision shape at the start and end of the animation

-## Signals
-* nodes have specifc signals, for example animation finished, that you can hook with some function to handle it ?? can you create a signal ??

 ## Instancing
 * you can instance a scene by code by using something lke: